antstackio/hover-design/docs/docs/wiki/home.md

 ## How To Contribute

-If you are interested in contributing to development of Hover please read the Getting Started Portion!
+Currently the project is under development and need of devs to pitch in for Brainstorming and Developing Components

-**Note: This is a WIP**
+If you are interested in contributing to development of Hover please read the [Contribution Section](/docs/contribution)